joemocha/rate-limiter-demo/README.md

 ### Backend Configuration
 The backend SHALL support the following environment variables:
 - `BACKEND_PORT`: Port for API server (default: 9000)
-- `CORS_ORIGIN`: Allowed frontend origin (default: http://localhost:5173)

 ### Frontend Configuration
-The frontend SHALL support the following environment variables:
+The frontend dev server SHALL support the following environment variable:
-- `VITE_API_URL`: Backend API base URL (default: http://localhost:9000)
+- `API_PROXY_TARGET`: Backend API base URL for proxying (default: http://localhost:9000)

+**Note**: In production, the backend serves the frontend, so no frontend environment variables are needed.

 ## Landing Page & Navigation